ricmclaughlin/bbb-addr-api/README.md

 Python - the code is now all Python 3.6.2 and synchronous

-Request IDs - each request must contain a request ID generated on the client when enables
+Request IDs - each request must contain a request ID generated on the client when enables complete request tracking

 Responses include the exact same data as is logged.